Letter of attorney

 [line 1] Know all by these presents that we William Babyngton, knight, and John Byron, knight, have ordained and put in our place our beloved Thomas Stanhope, esquire, and William

-[line 2] Nevett, together and separately, to deliver for us and in our name to Richard of Bevercotes, esquire, full and peaceful seizin of and in one close or meadow called le
+[line 2] Nevell, together and separately, to deliver for us and in our name to Richard of Bevercotes, esquire, full and peaceful seizin of and in one close or meadow called le

-[line 3] Westparke with its appurtenances in Houghton [Haughton] and of and in two parts of the Manor of Bevercotes with its appurtenances in the County of Nottingham according to the true intent and meaning contained in our writing to the said Richard.
+[line 3] Westparke with its appurtenances in Houghton [Haughton] and of and in two parts of the Manor of Bevercotes with its appurtenances in the County of Nottingham according to the force, form and effect of a certain writing of ours made in respect thereof to the aforenamed Richard.

-[line 4] It is ratified and consented that whatsoever our said Attornies or any others in our names shall do or have done in or about the premises shall be lawful.
+[line 4] It is ratified and consented that whatsoever our said attornies, or either of them, shall do [in plural and singular forms] in our names, in the premises or in any of the premises [shall be lawful - words implied].
 In witness of which thing we have affixed our seal to these presents.

 [line 5] Dated at Bevercotes on the twelfth day of October in the eighth Year of the reign of King Henry the sixth after the conquest.